 You’ve been a successful makeup artist for many years and have been affiliated with some top-tier luxury beauty brands – what was the prompt for you to start your own makeup line?

-I have been working in the industry for many years as an editorial artist and began to see there was space in the market for a luxury brand that also speaks to wellness and integrity.
+I have been working in the industry as an editorial artist and began to see there was space in the market for a luxury brand that also speaks to wellness and integrity.
 Combining luxury, efficacy and clean formulations, I looked back at the brands I came across in my career and decided I wanted to create a brand that provides everything you need for the ultimate beautiful, natural complexion.
 In particular, I wanted to create exceptional modern make-up that marries clean, plant-based ingredients with the kind of skin-improving performance you’d expect from cutting-edge skincare.

 How did your partnership with Net-A-Porter manifest?
 Was there a specific reason that you decided to go down the e-commerce route as opposed to a brick and mortar presence?